 Do Not Alter Still Photos

-54. However, some techniques commonly used with stills are not considered alterations.
+56. However, some techniques commonly used with stills are not considered alterations.
 These include: camera moves, cropping, highlighting a portion of a photo, computer layering, etc. (discuss others with the Executive Producer if in doubt).
 These are considered directing techniques for editorial clarification and emphasis.

-Use Computer Generated Imaging (CGI) with Care
+Use Computer-Generated Imaging (CGI) with Care

 Do Not Pre-Screen for Interested Parties

-58. The broadcast, or, if approved by WGBH, the prebroadcast release of a program at a film festival or theater, must be its first publication.
-Pre-screenings for reviewers and the showing of samplers and occasionally the whole program for publicity purposes, if approved by the Executive Producer, are established practices, but those are the only recognized exceptions to a firm rule that prohibits others-and most especially participants and funders-from seeing a program before its first publication.
+60. Pre-screenings/airings for reviewers and showing samplers — and, occasionally, the whole program — for publicity purposes are established practices and a form of embargoed publishing.
+However, those are the only recognized exceptions to a firm rule that prohibits others, most especially participants and funders, from seeing a program before its first publication.

 Do Not Show Outtakes or Notes to Outside Parties

-61. It is vital that outtakes and notes not be shared with outside parties (e.g., police, litigants, their lawyers, interested parties, critics) unless compelled by legal action as determined by WGBH.
+64. It is vital that outtakes and notes not be shared with outside parties (e.g., police, litigants, their lawyers, interested parties, critics) unless compelled by legal action as determined by WGBH.
 However, the licensing of outtakes or sharing of research material with other broadcasters and journalists may be called for either by contract or mutual agreement.
-(See Business Attachment).
+(See “Business and Commercial Guidelines.”)
 Whenever the question arises, it should be brought to the Executive Producer’s attention.

 Prepare for Legal Review

-65. Finally all producers should make themselves aware of the statutory prohibitions against payola and plugola.
-A brief description of those terms is attached to these guidelines.
-(See WGBH Payola/Plugola Policies Attachment).
+68. Finally all producers should make themselves aware of the statutory prohibitions against payola and plugola.
+A brief description of those terms is at the end of these guidelines.
+(See “WGBH Payola/Plugola Policies”).